Love this show! Love this organization, which is changing tens of thousands of lives every year, all over the world. Not an exaggeration, folks.

 Three uber-articulate dance performers, Jade McClellan, Molly Rose Kelly, and Rhea Strong, talk about the power of dance to heal individuals, as well as communities, in this thoughtful program.
 Myra Krein, founder and director of the Mosaic Dance Company, joins the conversation.

-David Sellers, Street Food Institute’s Program Director; Mika Chavez, Lead Instructor of the Culinary Arts Program at SFCC; Jason Gleickman, Food Truck Manager; Alex Garcia, recent CAP graduate all get in on the fun.
+David Sellers, Street Food Institute’s Program Director; Mika Chavez, Lead Instructor of the Culinary Arts Program at SFCC; Jason Gleickman, Food Truck Manager; and Alex Garcia, recent CAP graduate all get in on the fun.
 Recorded in the commercial kitchen for the Street Food Institute's fab food truck.

 People called them "hippies turned humanitarians" back in the 70's.
 Robert Reifel, board member of Plenty.org, was one of those folks.
 He shares heart-warming stories from his work in the South Bronx, on Pine Ridge Reservation, and at the Guatemala City dump, where 50,000-100,000 people live.